Groundwater Resilience Assessment through iNtegrated Data Exploration

 Workforce Development

 This project aims to develop solutions to the persistent problem of accurately assessing groundwater (GW), which is the main source of drinking water for over 2 billion people globally.
 Understanding GW dynamics and resilience and achieving integrated water balance parameterization in transboundary regions at finer spatial and temporal scales is a key component of the challenge.
 Our hypothesis is that integrating hydrogeologic models with satellite and ground-based data to increase the resolution of remote sensing information will allow us to create highly detailed predictions of changes in GW storage and flows across borders.
-The results will be especially useful to Ukraine, where limitations of the ground observation network require more efficient assessment techniques based on remote sensing.
-The project’s research design and the robust international collaboration will create a foundation fostering an internationally-engaged workforce and enabling state-of-the-art innovation infrastructure in Ukraine, which is critical to withstand challenges of the current period and the post-war reconstruction.

 Tasks and Objectives